yinghanlong/SRtransformer/README.md

 After training your own model, you can load the model by setting model_name_or_path to the local path.
 Please remember to set config_name and tokenizer_name.
 If you only want to evaluate the model, set --evaluation_only=True.

+## SRformer codes
+We modify T5 model and BART model into SRformers.
+Please check ```src/transformers/models/t5/modeling_t5.py``` and ```src/transformers/models/t5/modeling_BART.py```.
+To run the regular T5 and BART models, please set ```split_crossattn=False``` for Cross Attention layers.

-Some configurations such as the segment size can be set in the source file of models such as```src/transformers/models/t5/modeling_t5.py```.
+Some configurations such as the segment size are set in the source file of models.
 We did not add those parameters to a specific configuration file so pretrained models and their configuration file can be loaded directly.

+Please note that in ```src/transformers/generation_utils.py```, we add the timestep t as an input to the transformer model.
+The memory of RAF neurons are reset when t=0.

 ## Citation